chinapedia/wikipedia.abstract.en/Page/Scientific_Revolution.md

 William Gilbert was an early advocate of this method.
 He passionately rejected both the prevailing Aristotelian philosophy and the Scholastic method of university teaching.
 His book _De Magnete_ was written in 1600, and he is regarded by some as the father of electricity and magnetism.[41]
 In this work, he describes many of his experiments with his model Earth called the terrella.
 From these experiments, he concluded that the Earth was itself magnetic and that this was the reason compasses point north.

-Gilbert_De_Magnete_Illo044.jpg's _De Magnete_, a pioneering work of experimental science]]
+'s _De Magnete_, a pioneering work of experimental science]]

 _De Magnete_ was influential not only because of the inherent interest of its subject matter, but also for the rigorous way in which Gilbert described his experiments and his rejection of ancient theories of magnetism.[42]
 According to Thomas Thomson, "Gilbert['s]... book on magnetism published in 1600, is one of the finest examples of inductive philosophy that has ever been presented to the world.
 It is the more remarkable, because it preceded the _Novum Organum_ of Bacon, in which the inductive method of philosophizing was first explained."[43]

 Galileo Galilei has been called the "father of modern observational astronomy",[44] the "father of modern physics",[45][46] the "father of science",[47][48] and "the Father of Modern Science".[49]
 His original contributions to the science of motion were made through an innovative combination of experiment and mathematics.[50]

-Galileo_manuscript.png first noted the moons of Jupiter.
+first noted the moons of Jupiter.
 Galileo revolutionized the study of the natural world with his rigorous experimental method.]]

 Galileo was one of the first modern thinkers to clearly state that the laws of nature are mathematical.
 In _The Assayer_ he wrote "Philosophy is written in this grand book, the universe ...
 It is written in the language of mathematics, and its characters are triangles, circles, and other geometric figures;...."[51]
 His mathematical analyses are a further development of a tradition employed by late scholastic natural philosophers, which Galileo learned when he studied philosophy.[52]
 He ignored Aristotelianism.
 In broader terms, his work marked another step towards the eventual separation of science from both philosophy and religion; a major development in human thought.
 He was often willing to change his views in accordance with observation.
 In order to perform his experiments, Galileo had to set up standards of length and time, so that measurements made on different days and in different laboratories could be compared in a reproducible fashion.
 This provided a reliable foundation on which to confirm mathematical laws using inductive reasoning.